Tiendil/tiendil-org-content/content/posts/2024-028-ai-notes-2024-industry-transparency/en.md

 ---
-title = "Notes on AI in 2024: industry transparency" tags = ["practice", "theory", "neural-networks"] published_at = "2024-11-02T17:00:00+00:00"
+title = "Industry transparency" tags = ["practice", "theory", "neural-networks", "ai-notes-2024"] series = "ai-notes-2024"
+published_at = "2024-11-02T17:00:00+00:00"
 seo_description = "My notes on the current state of AI at the end of 2024, this part is about industry transparency." seo_image = ""